fl4shk/pulseaudio_cast_helper.sh/README.md

 1. Recording audio (possibly with video too) locally.
 1. Streaming to Discord, Twitch, Youtube, etc.

+**This Bash script has only been tested on Linux running directly on an x86-64 CPU.**
+This means that this Bash script **has not** been tested on any version of Windows Subsystem for Linux nor any other kind of Unix.

 First run this command (with sample output shown) to find your desired sink (speakers/headset):
 ```bash